jpreese/go-learn/02/README.md

 - You'll need to create a new module, `.go` file to put your code into, and a new `_test.go` file to put your tests.

+- The solution and full project set up for the previous lesson can be found [here](../01/solution).

 **The program**

 - Your function should take a `slice` of `int` and return an `int`.